timurgordon/tf-zola-template/content/join-us/_index.md

 <br>

 Together we expand and create this OurWorld platform, with the purpose to give a better digital life to billions of people.
-Anyone is invited to build solutions (experiences on top).
+Anyone is invited to build solutions and experiences.
 OurWorld can provide the alternative to the current too centralized, unsustainable and abused internet.
-Let's go back to what the internet was supposed to be.

 [Explore areas of creation](https://)